 Your product adoption strategy—the process you follow to ensure your customer is achieving maximum value from their daily use of your product—should be based on solid data and driven by the pursuit of ever-evolving goals.

-There are 5 recommended best practices in using customer information to improve engagement with the product and increase the likelihood of customer renewal:
+We recommend six best practices for using customer information to improve engagement with your software product and increase the likelihood of customer renewal:

 - Establish Goals and Milestones

 - Offer Relevant Communications

 - Choose the Right Customer Success Software that provides a 360-degree view of your customer

 By fueling all of the above strategies with accurate and timely customer information, you can turn customer engagement, renewal and growth into practical, repeatable and achievable goals.

 Driving Software Adoption through Customer Success Begins with Understanding

 The first step in building strong SaaS customer engagement is understanding the current customer experience.
 Your efforts to follow customer behavior should begin as early as the evaluation and purchasing stage, as customers evaluate your software product and company even before the onboarding process.
 This phase continues until your customer has integrated your software product into their daily workflows and can independently use it to achieve their business goals.
 Once onboarding is complete, the next phase is called adoption and refers to the customer’s day-to-day experience of your product.